WenqiJiang/Auto-ANNS-Accelerator/README.md

+# Baseline

+This

+## Design principle

+We fix the max nprobe to 128 (stage 3).

+We allow the first half (stage 1, 2, 3, 4) which mainly stands for compute, and the second half (stage 5, 6) consumes more or less the same amount of resources.
+Stage 1 is relatively cheap, so we keep stage 2, 3, 4 using roughly the same amount of resources (LUT).
+The PE number of stage 5 and 6 are correlated, thus we just make sure their sum is more or less the same as the first half.

-# How to build ANNS accelerator and run it?
+## How to build ANNS accelerator and run it?

 First, source the Vitis tool (directory depends on installation).
 We use 2020.2 here, but 2020.1 should also be fine.